 B2B podcast stats: Today, 51% of the American population has listened to a podcast.
 And another 32% have listened to one within the last month (that's 90 million people).
 A survey also found that 62% of respondents listen to more podcasts than they did a year ago.

 The question now is, how does this relate to B2B?

 Just take a look at the demographics:

 And what's more impressive is that podcast listeners are loyal.
-Let's compare written content to B2B podcasting:
+Let's compare written content to a B2B marketing podcast: